Parasites, Worms, and Diseases in Meat

 When individuals consume or handle meat, they may be exposing themselves to many harmful diseases.
-It is therefore important to know the parasites that may exist in meats and how they are passed to humans.
+It is therefore essential to know the parasites that may exist in meats and how they are passed on to humans.

-Read on for a glimpse at nine food-borne illnesses linked to meat.
+Read on for a glimpse at nine food-borne illnesses linked to meats.

-When individuals dine on sushi, ceviche, sashimi, or pickled herring they may also be swallowing unknown quantities of worm larvae (3).
-These larvae infest marine animals and are then transferred to humans as they eat raw or inadequately cooked meat (4).
+When individuals dine on sushi, ceviche, sashimi, or pickled herring they may also be swallowing unknown quantities of worm larvae.
+These larvae infest marine animals and are then transferred to humans as they eat raw or inadequately cooked meat.

 The life cycle of the worms causing anisakiasis, also known as herring worm disease, is a relatively complex process.
-It begins when whales or other marine mammal hosts defecate in the ocean (4).
-This disperses a host of eggs that develop into larvae within the water (4).
-Larvae are then eaten by squid, which are in turn eaten by fish (4).
-Finally, both of these larvae-consuming predators are eaten by humans (4).
+It begins when whales or other marine mammal hosts defecate in the ocean.
+This disperses a host of eggs that develop into larvae within the water.
+Larvae are then eaten by squid, which are in turn eaten by fish.
+Finally, both of these larvae-consuming predators are eaten by humans.

 Soon after or even while consuming contaminated dishes, people may experience the first symptoms of infestation.
-The movement of worms in the mouth or throat region causes a sudden itching sensation (4).
-At this point, if an individual coughs or vomits, the worms will readily be expelled from the body (4).
+The movement of worms in the mouth or throat region causes a sudden itching sensation.
+At this point, if an individual coughs or vomits, the worms will readily be expelled from the body.

-If worms remain in the system, they travel to the gastrointestinal tract (4).
-Here they cause abdominal distention, diarrhea, and mucous or blood in the stool within hours (4).
+If worms remain in the system, they travel to the gastrointestinal tract.
+Here they cause abdominal distention, diarrhea, and mucus or blood in the stool within hours.

 Luckily this is a preventable problem.
-By cooking fish at 140 degrees Fahrenheit for ten minutes, freezing them at -4 degrees Fahrenheit for seven days, or blast freezing them at -31 degrees Fahrenheit for fifteen hours, worm larvae are destroyed (3).
+Larvae die when fish is cooked at 140 degrees Fahrenheit for ten minutes, frozen at -4 degrees Fahrenheit for seven days, or blast frozen at -31 degrees Fahrenheit for fifteen hours.

-Raw fish dishes should be avoided completely to further reduce the risk of contamination.
+Raw fish dishes should be avoided altogether to reduce the risk of contamination further.

 Campylobateriosis is among the leading causes of diarrhea in the US.
 1.3 million people succumb to campylobacter annually.

-Consuming raw or undercooked chicken is the most common way that humans become infected with this intestinal bacteria (5).
+Consuming raw or undercooked chicken is the most common way that humans become infected with these intestinal bacteria.

-Symptoms of infection include bloody or watery diarrhea, stomach cramps, nausea, vomiting and fever (6).
-In rare instances infection may also lead to Guillain-Barre syndrome (6).
-This is a serious disease of the nervous system that causes nerve inflammation and muscle weakness (18).
-It normally occurs two weeks following initial exposure to campylobacter (6).
+Symptoms of infection include bloody or watery diarrhea, stomach cramps, nausea, vomiting, and fever.
+In rare instances, infection may also lead to Guillain-Barre syndrome.
+This is a severe disease of the nervous system that causes nerve inflammation and muscle weakness.
+It usually occurs two weeks following initial exposure to campylobacter.

 In addition to infection from meat, people can also get sick from animal contact and exposure to animal feces.
-Carriers of campylobacter include dogs, cats, and various livestock (6).
+Carriers of campylobacter include dogs, cats, and various livestock.
 If any of these animals develop diarrhea, care should be taken to disinfect and clean the surroundings thoroughly.
-Individuals with compromised immunity must be especially careful to wash their hands after coming in contact with animals (6).
+Individuals with compromised immunity must be especially careful to wash their hands after coming in contact with animals.

-This bacteria is the most successful disease-causing species (8).
+This bacteria is the most successful disease-causing species.

-A majority of infections occur after ingesting E.coli 0157 contaminated food, such as undercooked hamburger (8).
-However, exposure to the feces of sick or healthy cows can also result in disease (8).
+A majority of infections occur after ingesting E.coli 0157 contaminated food, such as undercooked hamburger.
+However, exposure to the feces of sick or healthy cows can also result in disease.

-Infection causes watery or bloody diarrhea, stomach cramps, vomiting, nausea, and fever (8).
+An E.coli 0157 infection causes watery or bloody diarrhea, stomach cramps, vomiting, nausea, and fever.
 These may be either moderate or severe, depending on the individual.

-The most susceptible are the very young, who can develop hemolytic uremic syndrome and die from induced kidney failure (7).
+The most susceptible are the very young, who can develop hemolytic uremic syndrome and die from induced kidney failure.

 It can take up to a decade for the symptoms of leprosy to appear: Growths, lesions, numb or dry skin, extreme pain, weakened muscles, nosebleeds, and/or impaired eyesight.